 Table of Contents

-Let’s imagine that you have a Legacy application you need to change.
+Let’s imagine that you have a legacy application (web applications) you need to change.
 Of course, it has never been tested, and you should write the test before starting to work with the code.
+Understanding how to do automation testing is crucial in this scenario, as it will guide you through the process of setting up effective test cases and integrating automation into your workflow.

-Should you start with automation testing?
+Should you start with web testing?
 But this is time-consuming, and there is never enough time in the software development.
-Perhaps, you’d rather start with E2E testing that helps you to cover the most critical issues?
+Perhaps, you’d rather start with security testing or performance testing that helps you to cover the most critical issues?
 Or maybe it’s better to write unit tests since they are faster?

 Working with legacy code is a non-trivial situation.
-In this article, we will consider the possible variants on how to do automation testing on an existing web application and decide which of them are better in certain situations.
+In this article, we will consider the possible variants (test cases) on how to do automation testing on an existing web app and decide which of them are better in certain situations.

 What is a legacy system?

-Given the above-mentioned factors, replacing legacy systems may be a risky affair.
-With existing technologies, migration may be possible, but it involves time, maintenance, and testing the application.
-Since the legacy software is mainly written without automation testing, it’s a good idea to start introducing it to the app’s work.
+Given the above-mentioned factors, replacing web applications may be a risky affair.
+With existing technologies and test cases, migration may be possible, but it involves time, maintenance, and testing the application.
+Since the legacy software is mainly written without security testing or performance testing, it’s a good idea to start introducing it to the app’s work.
 Let’s consider, what can be done for legacy system modernization.

 How to automate the website testing?

-It is always challenging to write automation tests for a legacy application.
+It is always challenging to write performance testing (or a usability testing) test cases for a legacy application for, maybe, mobile devices.
 From where to start?
 How much to automate?
 What is the best strategy for test automation?
 Besides, there is never enough time and money, so you can’t test each and every module.

 To decide on the first steps, you need to put priorities: